resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Next Step

-The next step is to make the data collection better and to use deep learning to predict the bike postions(********).
+The next step is to make the data collection better and to use deep learning to predict the bike positions(********).

 A bike return is stochastic.
-Therefore, I think it needs a deep neural network to reveal the corelation between bike postion in the future and the historical user behaviors.
+Therefore, I think it needs a deep neural network to reveal the correlation between bike position in the future and the historical user behaviors.

 Tensorflow is a great tool for this project.
-I am looking forward to building a suitable neural network with Tensorflow and predicting the postions(********) with high accuracy.
+I am looking forward to building a suitable neural network with Tensorflow and predicting the positions(********) with high accuracy.

 To be continued...